 In addition to many events and activities in specific cities, there are lots of other Christmas things to do in Orlando that are sponsored by specific businesses or organizations.
 Most of these events go on for several weeks each year, so you can easily fit many of them into the holiday season.

-Cost: $28.99 per adult and $14.99 per child (discounts for Florida residents and others; bundled tickets also available)
+Cost: Varies per activity (discounts for Florida residents and others; bundled tickets also available)

 Location: Gaylord Palms Resort & Convention Center, 6000 West Osceola Parkway, Kissimmee

-If ICE! left you wanting more, you can snow tube indoors and race down one of eight lanes in a single or double rider tube for $18.99.
+If you are missing ICE!, you can snow tube indoors and race down one of eight lanes in a single or double rider tube for $21.99.
 Still not ready to leave the snow for the Florida sunshine?
-Grab a bucket of snowballs for $9.99 and test your aim at interactive targets made by Santa’s Elves at Santa’s Snow Throw.
+Grab a bucket of snowballs for $11.99 and test your aim at interactive targets made by Santa's Elves at Santa's Snow Throw.

-Once you are snowed out, test your skills in the Naughty or Nice Escape Room ($16.99 per person) where Jack Frost has added your name to the Naughty List.
+Once you are snowed out, test your skills in the Naughty or Nice Escape Room where Jack Frost has added your name to the Naughty List.
 This is your one chance to erase your name from the Naughty List before Santa returns.
-You can also join Santa’s Secret Service and use your decoder ring to decipher the clues in the Santa’s Scavenger Hunt booklet ($11.99 per booklet) and break the code.
+You can also join Santa's Secret Service and use your decoder ring to decipher the clues in the Santa's Scavenger Hunt booklet ($12.99 per booklet) and break the code.

 Mrs. Claus' Christmas Traditions gives Mrs. Claus a chance to retell the classic "'Twas the Night Before Christmas" along with a sing along filled with holiday songs.
 A freshly baked cookie and glass of cold milk are included in the $12.99 price.
 Ready for another story?
 Hear the story of The Nutcracker from the Sugarplum Fairy while enjoying Sugarplum Hot Chocolate in a souvenir mug for $15.99 per person at Sugary Sweet Storytime.

-The Gaylord Palms also presents a special Christmas show called Cirque Dreams Unwrapped.
+The Gaylord Palms also presents a special Christmas show called Cirque: Spirit of Christmas.
 Watch breathlessly as stunning feats are performed high in the air and on the stage below in a 25-minute show about a Christmas dream.
-Prices range from $15.99 to 18.99 for adults and from $11.99 to $13.99 for children for guaranteed seating.
-Tickets for guaranteed seating can be purchased here, but the show is complimentary and seating is available on a first come, first served basis for those who purchase the guaranteed seats.
+Prices start at $4.99 and can be purchased here.

 View this post on Instagram